toivoh/ttihp-tt06-retro-console/README.md

     - 2nd order low pass filter
       - sweepable volume, cutoff frequency, and resonance

+This is the IHP version, which includes a bug fix for the Copper's horizontal compare value.
+The original version can be found at  https://github.com/toivoh/tt06-retro-console.

-For more details, see https://github.com/toivoh/tt06-retro-console/blob/main/docs/info.md.
+For more details, see [docs/info.md](docs/info.md).